 Latin Characters with Accent Marks (Diacritics)

 It's best to replace non-English keyboard characters with the basic character.
 For example, use "Marklin" as the Subject Name instead of "Märklin".
-As in all of these examples, add "Märklin" with the "ä" character to Alternative Spellings.
+Add "Märklin" with the "ä" character to Alternative Spellings as in all of these examples.

 Another example is the city of Copenhagen, Denmark, which is spelled "København", with the "ø" character, in Danish.
-Both "København" and "Kobenhavn" (with the standard "o") should be added to Alternative Spellings.
+Both "København" and "Kobenhavn" (with the standard "o") should be added to Alternative Spellings while Copenhagen is used for the Subject Name.

 Non-Latin Characters